-1. WHO IS HARASSING YOU, DISCRIMINATING AGAINST YOU, AND/OR RETALIATING AGAINST YOU?
-(Include name(s) and job title(s))

-2. WHAT HAPPENED TO YOU TO PROMPT THIS COMPLAINT?
-(Be as specific as possible in describing the harassment/discrimination/retaliation.
-Include names, dates, and locations.
-Try to describe the "who, what, where, when, why, and how" of the incident(s).)

-3. DID ANYONE WITNESS THE INCIDENT(S) DESCRIBED ABOVE?
-IF SO, STATE THE NAME OF THE INDIVIDUAL WHO WITNESSED EACH INCIDENT.
+RASSING YOU, DISCRIMINATING AGAINST YOU, AND/OR G AGAINST YOU?
+(Include name(s) and job title(s)) possible in des and locations.
+T PENED TO YOU TO PROMPT THIS COMPLAINT?
+(Be as specific as cribing the harassment/discrimination/retaliation.
+Include names, dates, Try to describe the "who, what, where, when, why, and how" of the ncident(s).)
+NE WITNESS THE INCIDENT(S) DESCRIBED ABOVE?
+IF SO, STATE F THE INDIVIDUAL WHO WITNESSED EACH INCIDENT.

 4. WITH WHOM (if anyone) HAVE YOU DISCUSSED THE INCIDENT(S)?
 5. HAVE YOU PREVIOUSLY BEEN SUBJECTED TO HARASSMENT, DISCRIMINATION, OR RETALIATION BY THE INDIVIDUALS IDENTIFIED IN YOUR RESPONSE TO QUESTION 1?
 IF SO, PLEASE DESCRIBE EACH PRIOR INCIDENT IN DETAIL.
 (Include names, dates, and locations.
 Try to describe the "who, what, where, when, why, and how" of the incident(s).)
 6. DO YOU HAVE WRITTEN DOCUMENTATION (e.g. cards, letters, text messages, or journals) RELEVANT TO YOUR COMPLAINT?
 IF SO, DESCRIBE THE DOCUMENT(S).

 7. ARE YOU AWARE OF OTHER PERSONS WHO HAVE EXPERIENCED HARASSMENT, DISCRIMINATION, OR RETALIATION BY THE PERSON HARASSING, DISCRIMINATING, OR RETALIATING AGAINST YOU?
 IF SO, STATE THE NAME AND THE DETAILS OF THEIR EXPERIENCES, IF KNOWN TO YOU.
 8. HOW DO YOU SUGGEST OR PREFER THAT YOUR COMPLAINT BE RESOLVED?